quarkslab/NumbatUI/README.md

 # NumbatUI: source code and graph explorer

+:warning: This fork of Sourcetrail is in active development and really unstable, we recommend to not use it before our first releases.

 <img align="right" src="logo/numbatui_1024.png" width="250">

 Numbat UI is a fork of [Sourcetrail](https://github.com/CoatiSoftware/Sourcetrail), a source code explorer that was archived in 2021.
 Thanks to NumbatUI, you can analyze and explore a project based on the analysis of its source code.